Acetone cyanohydrin: Reactions

 In transhydrocyanation, an equivalent of HCN is transferred from acetone cyanohydrin to another acceptor, with acetone as byproduct.
 The transfer is an equilibrium process, initiated by base.
 The reaction can be driven by trapping reactions or by the use of a superior HCN acceptor, such as an aldehyde.
 In the hydrocyanation reaction of butadiene, the transfer is irreversible.

-Natural occurrence
+Natural occurrence in cassava

-Cassava tubers contain linamarin, a glucoside of acetohydrin, and the enzyme linamarase for hydrolysing the glucoside.
-Crushing the tubers releases these compounds and produces acetone cyanohydrin.
+Cassava tubers contain linamarin, a glucoside of this compound, alongside the enzyme linamarase which splits the precursor compound linamarin into acetone cyanohydrin and dextrose when the plant is mechanically damaged.

+This can pose a risk to human health.

 Safety

 Acetone cyanohydrin is classified as an extremely hazardous substance in the US Emergency Planning and Community Right-to-Know Act and carries an RCRA P069 waste code.
-The principal hazards of acetone cyanohydrin arise from its ready decomposition on contact with water, which releases highly toxic hydrogen cyanide.
+The principal hazards of acetone cyanohydrin arise from rapid decomposition on contact with water, which releases highly toxic hydrogen cyanide vapors.